TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/setting_access_levels.md

 **4. Metadata-Only:** Creates a record with descriptive information but without the actual data files because data is stored securely elsewhere.
 More information is available [here]( https://communities.springernature.com/posts/metadata-only-records-what-are-they-and-why-are-they-useful?badge_id=269-springer-nature).

-These access levels are elaborated on in [page 4 of this document](https://data.4tu.nl/s/docs/data-collection-policy.pdf).
+These access levels are elaborated on [page 4 of this document](https://data.4tu.nl/s/docs/data-collection-policy.pdf).

 ## Metadata and Discoverability